 Fablevision operates as a social enterprise within the cultural sector: a charity with a ‘social firm’ sister organisation (www.fablevisionstudios.co.uk) that provides learning for long term unemployed/people with long term conditions who want to work in multimedia.
 The charity develops artistic interventions within various policy areas locally with a view to empowering learners locally as well as impacting on national and international policy areas from social and community development to physical regeneration.
 The social firm trading arm provides apprenticeship-model work experience, learning programmes and internships that deliver on real contracts with the public, private and social enterprise sectors at the same time providing services (film/multimedia) to the charity interventions.

-Hellenic Association of Adult Education (hereafter HAEA) is a scientific non-profit network of adult educators, trainers and researchers from all over Greece.
-Founded in 2004, HAEA has one staff member but benefits from the voluntary time contributions of its members and the members of its Board of Directors, as well as the members of the editorial committee of HAEA’s journal “Adult Education”.
+Hellenic Adult Education Association (hereafter HAEA) is a scientific non-profit network of adult educators, trainers and researchers from all over Greece.
+Founded in 2004, HAEA operates with a small number of staff member but benefits from the voluntary time contributions of its members and the members of its Board of Directors, as well as the members of the editorial committee of HAEA’s journal “Adult Education”.
 Over the years, HAEA has become a recognized and very active community of practice in adult education and research within the Hellenic and the International framework.
-HAEA’s vision is to enhance social, organizational and human potential through Adult Education.
+HAEA’s vision is to enhance social, organizational and human potential through Adult Education

 The project aims to experiment with new processes of training educators and artists in digital production and digital dissemination of art works.
 These activities will be formulated as sectorapplicable outputs in the form of a collection of case studies and an easily accessed flexible handbook formed of key ingredients noted from the case studies.